shruthiKa-kas/infraSharing5Gupgrade/README.md

 Example Results
 ===============
-The results shows the NPV for a revenue variation scenario
+The results shows the NPV for a revenue variation scenario over 10 years in the rural brownfield deployment scenario.
 <p align="center">
   <img src="/figures/results.png" />
 </p>